abuseofnotation/category-theory-illustrated/_chapters/00_about.md

 Because of this, mathematics is in a weird and, I'd say, unique position of always having to defend what they do with respect to it's value for *other disciplines*.
 I again stress that this is something that would be considered absurd when it comes to any other discipline.

-People don't expect any return on investment from physical theories - noone bashed string theory for failing to make useful predictions.
+People don't expect any return on investment from *physical theories* e.g. noone bashes a physical theory for having no utilitarian value.

-And bashing philosophical theories for being impractical would be even more absurd, like bashing Wittgenstein:
+And bashing philosophical theories for being impractical would be even more absurd, imagine bashing Wittgenstein:

 > "All too well, but what can you do with the picture theory of language?"
 > "Well, I am told it does have its applications is programming language theory..."